-Year Ended D Year Ended December 31,
+Year Ended Decer nber 31,

-Skilled Mix: 2023 2022
+Skilled Mix: 2024 2023

-Days 30.4 % 31.8 %
+Days 29.9 % 30.4 %

-Revenue 50.2 % 52.0 %
+Revenue 48.6 % 50.2 %

 Occupancy - We define occupancy derived from our skilled services as the ratio of actual patient days (one patient day equals one patient occupying one bed for one day) during any measurement period to the number of beds in facilities which are available for occupancy during the measurement period.
 The number of beds in a skilled nursing facility that are actually operational and available for occupancy may be less than the total official licensed bed capacity.
 This sometimes occurs due to the permanent dedication of bed space to alternative purposes, such as enhanced therapy treatment space or other desirable uses calculated to improve service offerings and/or operational efficiencies in a facility.
 In some cases, three- and four-bed wards have been reduced to two-bed rooms for resident comfort, and larger wards have been reduced to conform to changes in Medicare requirements.
 These beds are seldom expected to be placed back into service.
 We believe that reporting occupancy based on operational beds is consistent with industry practices and provides a more useful measure of actual occupancy performance from period to period.